filterpaper/filterpaper.github.io/qmk/workflow.md

 # Create a Keymap

-Start by visiting the [QMK Configurator](https://config.qmk.fm/#/) site.
-Select your keyboard from the drop-down list (and choose a layout if required).
-Use your GitHub username for the `Keymap Name` field, e.g.:
+* Start by visiting the [QMK Configurator](https://config.qmk.fm/#/) site.
+* Select your keyboard from the drop-down list (and choose a layout if required).
+* Use your GitHub username for the `Keymap Name` field, e.g.:

 ![workflow1](workflow1.png)

-Customise the key map according to your preference.
-When you're done, click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
-Rename the json to your keyboard name, e.g. `cradio.json`, and note its location.
+* Customise the key map according to your preference.
+* When you're done, click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
+* Rename the json to your keyboard name, e.g. `cradio.json`, and note its location.

 # Create a Repository

-Login to your GitHub account, select the `Repositories` tab, and click on `New` on the right to create a new repository.
-You can name it `qmk_keymap` (or anything unique).
-Leave the other settings as default and click on `Create repository` at the bottom of the page:
+* Login to your GitHub account.
+* Select the `Repositories` tab, and click on `New` on the right to create a new repository.
+* You can name it `qmk_keymap` (or anything unique).
+* Leave the other settings as default and click on `Create repository` at the bottom of the page:

 ![workflow2](workflow2.png)

-In the `Quick setup` page that follows, select `uploading an existing file`.
-Find the json file from the previous step (`cradio.json` in the example) and drag it into the browser page to upload.
-Write a meaningful commit message below and select `Commit changes` at the bottom of the page:
+* In the `Quick setup` page that follows, select `uploading an existing file`.
+* Find the json file from the previous step (`cradio.json` in the example) and drag it into the browser page to upload.
+* Write a meaningful commit message below and select `Commit changes` at the bottom of the page:

 ![workflow3](workflow3.png)